Death Record, Part 2

 Masculinus/Femininus (Male/Female)

-the handwriting of the name is not clear, or if the page near the name is
+useful if the handwriting of the name is not clear, or if the page near the name

-smudged, torn or badly microfilmed.
-Two common names are often misinterpreted by
+is smudged, torn or badly microfilmed.
+Two common names are often misinterpreted

 Francisca, which in Polish are Franciszek and Franciszka and in Ukrainian